 Tips and information for caregivers and seniors who are dealing with hoarding behaviors; a compulsive urge to acquire large amounts of possessions and a persistent difficulty discarding or parting with them.

 A form of palliative care for terminally ill patients.
 A team oriented approach to end of life care that includes medical care, pain management, and emotional support for patients, their family, and caregivers.

-The transition from a hospital to another treatment facility or back to the home.
+Resources for caregivers in the process of transitioning care for an elderly loved one from a hospital to another treatment facility or back to the home.
 A discharge plan is the individualized care plan that coordinates care and services to be continued outside of the hospital with the goal of preventing re-hospitalization.

-Sufficient absorption of water in the body to lubricate muscles and skin, help the organs work efficiently, and keep the body from overheating.
+Information for seniors and caregivers about dehydration.
+Proper hydration allows for sufficient absorption of water in the body to lubricate muscles and skin, help the organs work efficiently, and keep the body from overheating.

 Complex tasks that are necessary for truly independent living.
 Skill levels ranging from proficient to needing assistance are measured in the areas of cooking, medication management, shopping, communicating, managing finances, transportation, and performing household chores and tasks.

-Damage to the liver caused by genetics, virus, or substance abuse that leads to cirrhosis and can lead to liver failure.
+Advice, tips and support for caregivers providing care for a senior diagnosed with liver disease; Damage to the liver caused by genetics, virus, or substance abuse that leads to cirrhosis and can lead to liver failure.

 A jointly funded federal and state program that provides health insurance for qualifying individuals with medical needs, low-income and little to no assets.
 Eligibility and benefit distribution widely varies and is determined by each state.